Our core belief is best summed up in our motto:

 Our Members’ Books Inform Literacy Instruction

-A great deal of research, informing not just our work but the work of literacy educators around the world, is found in the writing and practice of our literacy consultant members.
+A great deal of research, informing not just our work but the work of literacy educators around the world, is found in the writing and practice of our current and recent literacy consultant members.
+Our internal Think Tank is a working, growing, responsive practice center, drawing on the practices, research, writing, and inspiration of our evolving membership.